 There are a large range of childcare services in the UK which parents may use to help care for their child.
-From services such as nannies, au pairs and childminders, to playgroup and nurseries, each service has a difference associated cost.
+From services such as nannies, au pairs and childminders, to playgroups and nurseries, each service has a different associated cost.
 Parents can make a claim to the Government for assistance in paying for these childcare costs.

 What is childcare?